What is Rosacea?

 Research is ongoing as to why some people develop Rosacea and others do not.
 However we do know that in a person who has this skin condition, there are a number of common symptoms as well as common triggers that lead to the onset of a flare-up.

 There are four different types of Rosacea and the symptoms will vary depending on the specific type a person has.
 It is also possible to have more than one type of Rosacea at the same time.
-The treatment recommended will depend on the type of Rosacea that is present.
+The treatment recommended will depend on the type of Rosacea that you have.

 Rosacea Symptoms and Triggers

 Usual symptoms include flushing and redness but depending on the severity can also include the appearance of small broken blood vessels, broken capillaries on nose, acne like pustules, permanent redness or a burning sensation in the skin.

 Common known triggers that will lead to a flare-up of Rosacea include stress, certain food and drinks such as spicy food, dairy products, certain medication such as vitamin B supplements, alcohol and caffeine.
 Variations in temperature can also be a trigger for the onset of Rosacea.
 These are some of the common external triggers but there are many others.
 For anyone diagnosed with this skin condition it is important to avoid or manage the external events and factors that lead to a flare-up.

 Can Rosacea be Cured?

-While there is no complete cure, there are effective Rosacea treatments and with the use of topical and oral medication, it can be improved and the symptoms can be kept under control.
+While there is no complete cure, there are effective Rosacea treatments and with the use of topical and oral medication, it can be improved.
+The symptoms of rosacea can also usually be kept under control.

-The objective of Rosacea treatment is to rebuild and protect the compromised structure of the skin.
+The objective of Rosacea treatment is always to rebuild and protect the compromised structure of the skin.